LIST: Here's what is open and closed in Virginia

 https://www.doli.virginia.gov/wp-content/uploads/2020/03/Coronavirus-HazardAlert.pdf

-What happens if a business does not follow the closure or restriction requirements in Executive Order Fifty-Three?
+What happens if a business does not follow the closure or restriction requirements in Executive Order 53?

 Businesses in violation of this order may be charged with a Class 1 misdemeanor.